-What are the usual colors of Lacoste lifestyle kicks?
+What are the usual colors of Lacoste sneakers?

 If athletic shoes are defined by its potential to protect the feet from impact, lifestyle sneakers heavily rely on style and comfort.
 Besides the type of materials used in sneakers, color is another determinant in purchasing casual shoes.

 Here are the typical hues of classic to contemporary styles of Lacoste sneakers.